 This guide is designed to be used as a reference when questions arise during the writing process.
 Please reference this guide when you have a question about formatting or style preferences.
 And please note, the fact that your articles will be edited doesn’t mean you can be sloppy.
 Editing time should be spent polishing your paper to professional quality, not correcting simple errors.

-Be sure to either compose your piece within the editor on the site, or use the clipboard icon to paste it as plain text.
+Be sure to either compose your piece within the text editor on the site, or use the clipboard icon to paste it as plain text.
 Carrying over formatting from other programs can make things tricky sometimes, which is why I recommend composing the article in WordPress itself.